 For the majority of people from older generations, it also involved visiting a branch.
 What emotions does this embedded pattern create in people's minds, when they now encounter an enrollment process that is as simple as opening an account in Facebook?
 While, nowadays, digital platforms are on the rise, there is a significant percentage of customers who prefer branches for their banking needs rather than online interactions.

-Data collected in our study emphasize the importance of exploration and analysis of the user context.
+Data collected in our study emphasize the importance of exploration and analysis of the user context and user experience.
 It's a fact that different nationalities, ages, backgrounds, mindsets and expectations affect the way we act.
 Which bank was the leading one in the country when this user was growing up?
 What influenced the person in their first encounter with a bank?
-These imprints last in the person's mind and further create their mental models and expectations.
+These imprints last in the person's mind and further create their mental models and expectations even from digital banking solutions.

 Designing experiences in consideration with the users’ past events is the basis of the so-called MAYA Principle (“The Most Advanced.
 Yet Acceptable”).
 The author behind this principle is Raymond Loewy, an industrial designer of the Coca-Cola bottle and numerous other world-renowned logos, such as Air Force One, Shell Oil and many more.